Jasmine Birtles

 Sadly, every year over 300,000 pet dogs and cats are put down because their owners cannot afford the veterinary fees or ongoing medical costs of looking after their animals.

 Pet insurance could easily save you thousands of pounds.
-To help you find the insurance best suited to your pet, read this article on pet insurance and compare premiums using a pet insurance comparison service.
+To help you find the insurance best suited to your pet, read this article on pet insurance and compare premiums before you choose one.

 There is one simple way to cut your pet’s costs and save an immense sum of cash.
 Don’t let your pet get overweight or obese.
 More than four in ten of the cats and dogs seen by Britain’s vets are overweight, according to research by Sainsbury’s Finance.